Cpt-Dingus/blog-page/Beginners guide to satellite reception.md

 Mobile:
 - [Look4Sat](https://play.google.com/store/apps/details?id=com.rtbishop.look4sat&hl=en&gl=US) - Android - Provides everything essential in a simple UI.

-Web:
-- [N2YO](https://n2yo.com/) - Web - Does the job, however lacks the polish of other apps

-For IOS there are a few apps but they have severe limitations, using any of the above is heavily encouraged.
+There are a few apps for IOS but they have severe limitations, using any of the above is heavily encouraged.

 > **Make sure you update your TLEs**, not doing so might make the satellite locations be outdated or just outright incorrect.